 The high content of magnetite in the Bali-like subgroup was instrumental in paleomagnetism studies of type 3.0 Kaba by Gattacceca et al. (2013, 2016).
 Tentative results suggest a very early (~4.558 b.y. ago) parent body acquisition of a stable magnetic field, consistent with a core dynamo within a partially differentiated planetesimal (see the Allende page for further details on the hypothesis for the existence of an internal core dynamo on the CV parent body).

-Reflectance spectra have identified an asteroidal analog for the Bali-like meteorite Mokoiathe K-type asteroid 599 Luisa.
-Luisa is located near the 5:2 resonance at ~2.8 AU, supplying fragments into Earth-crossing orbits on short timescales.
 On the other hand, the ~39 km diameter, C-type asteroid 495 Eulalia was found to have spectral characteristics very similar to Grosnaja, including a "featureless" spectrum, a slight negative slope, and a virtually identical albedo (Fieber-Beyer et al., 2008).
-Moreover, Eulalia is located at the 3:1 Kirkwood gap (2.487 AU) and is predicted to rapidly deliver almost half of its ejected material to Earth crossing orbits; the timing is consistent with the 1.7 m.y.
+Moreover, Eulalia is located at the 3:1 Kirkwood Gap (a mean motion resonance located at 2.487 AU) and is predicted to rapidly deliver almost half of its ejected material to Earth crossing orbits; the timing is consistent with the 1.7 m.y.
 CRE age of Grosnaja.
 The above specimen of Grosnaja is a 1.5 g partial slice cut from a 20.5 g specimen formerly in the Natural History Museum, Humboldt University, Berlin.